LuizaSalum/NOVAIMS_COMP3/README.md

 <hr>
 <h2>Project Description</h2>
 <p>As our final assignment for our Computation 3 Course, we were asked to use the obtained knowledge about Object-oriented Programming (OOP) to complete the implementation of a Car Racer game using Pygame.
 The base requirements were to implement two mandatory power-ups, one that slows down traffic and another that makes the player(s) invincible, two optional power-ups of our choice, and a multiplayer option.
 Also, we were requested to improve the UI, add instructions explaining how to play and how each power-up works, and add functional limitations to make the game operational.</p>
+<p>It is preferable that you use the normal (1250x950) size.
+The smaller version was done in consideration of users whose screens can't handle the normal size, but it is not the best version of the project.
+The images have less quality and some positions are not 100% correct.</p>
 <h3>Technologies Used</h3>
 <ul>
     <li>Python Language</li>